 Treaty Negotiations Minister Chris Finlayson has assured Parliament that the passing of the Tuhoe settlement legislation on Thursday won't stop iwi and hapu groups who also have an interest in Te Urewera, from having their claims settled.

-Te Urewera National Park will become a new legal entity and will be governed by a board of Tuhoe and Crown appointees.
+Te Urewera National Park will become a new legal entity and will be governed by a of Tuhoe and Crown appointees.